Migrate apps from deprecated ALB Ingress Controller - Amazon EKS

 This topic describes how to migrate from deprecated controller versions.
 More specifically, it describes how to remove deprecated versions of the Amazon Load Balancer Controller.

 • Deprecated versions cannot be upgraded.
-They must be removed and a current version of the LBC installed.
+You must remove them first, and then install a current version.

 • Deprecated versions include: